 6 Fitness Email Best Practices

-1. Automate your emails: Leads are 900 percent times more likely to contact you again if you respond to their first inquiry within five minutes.
-That percentage drops if you wait ten minutes.
+1. Automate your emails: You are 10x less likely to make contact with your lead after the first five minutes.
+Waiting ten minutes versus five decreases your chances by 400 percent.
 Why does such a quick turnaround matter?
 Because 78 percent of customers buy from the first business that responds.

 Of course, you and your staff can’t monitor new leads around the clock—so speeding up your response time means you’ll need to automate your responses.
 Fitness center software like Member Manager can send emails immediately after a new lead expresses interest.
 The dramatic drop in response time will decrease the likelihood of leads considering or bouncing to a competitor.